CostaValerio/ODB-EnvSync/README.md

 Within each group objects are ordered by name.
 This means structures required by later objects—such as tables referenced by indexes, triggers, or PL/SQL—are always installed first.
 The package relies on `DBMS_METADATA.GET_DDL`, so each statement includes its dependent metadata (for example, table-level constraints), allowing the script to run from top to bottom on a brand-new database without additional orchestration.

 If you need a different ordering—for example to group related modules together—you can switch an object type to the `CUSTOM` strategy in `OEI_INSTALL_SCRIPT_STRATEGY` and point it to a hand-crafted script.

+### DIFF support (minimal ALTERs)

+When both source and target schemas exist in the same database, the tool attempts to generate ALTER statements using `DBMS_METADATA_DIFF` instead of full DDL, based on a per‑type strategy in `OEI_INSTALL_SCRIPT_TYPE_MODE`:

+- Default modes: `TABLE` and `INDEX` use `DIFF`, others use `DDL`.
+- You can change modes by updating `OEI_INSTALL_SCRIPT_TYPE_MODE`.
+- In APEX “Generate Install Script”, provide a compare JSON where `schema_name` for each row identifies the target schema to compare against.
+The generator will:
+  - Emit ALTER statements for objects present in the target when changed.
+  - Emit full CREATE statements for objects missing at the target.
+  - Skip objects when hashes indicate no change.

+Notes:
+- `DBMS_METADATA_DIFF` may not support every structure; the generator falls back to full DDL when a DIFF isn’t available or returns empty.
+- When your target is in a different database, `DIFF` is not possible; the generator uses full DDL.

 ## Database objects